mautrix/docs/bridges/go/imessage/mac/setup.md

 5. Update your registration file so the `url` field points to wsproxy (e.g.
    `http://localhost:29331`), and make sure the `websocket_proxy` field in the bridge config also points to wsproxy (e.g. `ws://matrix.example.com:29331`).
-6. Copy the registration file to the server and add the path to the file to your synapse `homeserver.yaml` under `app_service_config_files`.
+6. Copy the registration file to the server where your Matrix homeserver is (if you haven't already) and add the path to your Synapse's `homeserver.yaml` under `app_service_config_files`.
 Restart Synapse to apply changes.
 7. Run the bridge with `./mautrix-imessage`.
 8. If/when the bridge fails to initialize the iMessage connector with the `operation not permitted` error, go to System Preferences -> Security &